var1ableX/langconnect-client/mcp/README.md

 Supabase JWT tokens expire after a certain period (typically 1 hour).
 When your token expires:

-1. Sign in again through the Streamlit UI
+1. Sign in again through the Next.js UI
 2. Get the new access token
 3. Update your configuration with the new token